 A proposed Strategic Rail Freight Interchange (SRFI) with warehousing and other associated developments will be built on land west of Junction 12 of the M6 in southern Staffordshire.

-If the project, led by Kilbride Holdings, a partner in Four Ashes Limited, is successfully given the go-ahead, the West Midlands Interchange will be linked directly to the West Coast Mainline, one of the country’s principal freight routes, and will be well placed to serve Birmingham, the northern M6 corridor, Staffordshire and parts of Warwickshire.
+Led by Kilbride Holdings, a partner in Four Ashes Limited the West Midlands Interchange will be linked directly to the West Coast Mainline, one of the country’s principal freight routes, and will be well placed to serve Birmingham, the northern M6 corridor, Staffordshire and parts of Warwickshire.

 Developer Four Ashes Limited intends to develop a masterplan for the site which will be the subject of a full public consultation process, the first stage of which has already commenced.
 This will help develop more detailed proposals for a second round of consultation which is about to begin.

-Waldeck’s Mechanical and Electrical Engineering team are also involved heavily in the project, working to minimise the environmental impact of the proposed development.
+Waldeck’s Mechanical and Electrical Building Services Design team are also involved heavily in the project, working to minimise the environmental impact of the proposed development.

-When built, The West Midlands Interchange will provide around 800,000 square metres (sq m) of new rail-served warehousing and room for the region’s important logistics industry to grow.
+When built, The West Midlands Interchange will provide around 800,000m² of new rail-served warehousing and room for the region’s important logistics industry to grow.
 These proposals would create up to 8,500 new jobs in South Staffordshire and the Black Country.